christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
-Appius and Piso are synonymous.
+Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos.)
-It could be said that all the ruling elite of the Julio-Claudian dynasty were "Piso's", including Nero who was nearly deposed by a Piso.
-Appius is also cognate with "Arrius" (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).
+It could be said that all the ruling elite of the Julio-Claudian dynasty were Piso's, including Nero who was nearly deposed by a Piso.
+Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).

 Definitions